fasiha/ebisu/README.md

 The functions in the following section are either for illustrative or debugging purposes.

 ### Miscellaneous functions
 I wrote a number of other functions that help provide insight or help debug the above functions in the main `ebisu` workspace but are not necessary for an actual implementation.
 These are in the `ebisu.alternate` submodule and not nearly as much time has been spent on polish or optimization as the above core functions.
-However they are very helpfun in unit tests.
+However they are very helpful in unit tests.

 ```py
 # export ebisu/alternate.py #